Cuts and Puncture Wounds

-A puncture wound is a wound caused by a sharp object that pierces the skin, creating a hole.
+A puncture wound is caused by a sharp object that pierces the skin, creating a hole.
 Puncture wounds usually don’t bleed heavily and often quickly close on their own.
 A cut is an injury that opens or breaks the skin.
 The greatest risk associated with cuts and puncture wounds is infection.
-Objects that break the skin can carry bacteria or tetanus, both of which can cause serious or, in the case of tetanus, life-threatening infection.
-If the wound is due to an animal or human bite, is located on the foot or is particularly deep, infection is of particular concern.
-In such cases, it is important to consult with a physician.
+Objects that break the skin can carry bacteria or tetanus, both of which can cause serious or, in the case of tetanus life-threatening, infection.
+If the wound is the result of an animal or human bite, is located on the foot or is particularly deep, infection is of particular concern.
+In such cases, it is important to consult with a medical provider.

 Almost any type of sharp object can cause a cut or puncture wound.
 Nails, tacks, glass, wooden splinters and scissors are common objects of concern, as are animal bites.

 Puncture wounds cause bleeding, pain and, in some cases, a loss of feeling around the site of the wound.
 An infected wound will appear red and swollen and might be full of pus or a watery discharge.

 Treatment depends on the severity of the cut.
 The first step is to stop the wound from bleeding by applying direct pressure.
 If the wound is deep and bleeds excessively, medical attention is required.